A look back at the core of games in characteristic function form: some new axiomatization results: A concluding remark

 \section{A concluding remark}

-Note that while the core has an immediate intuitive explanation, some other solution concepts (like the kernel) are intuitively (apparently) less straightforward and the acceptability of these depend more strongly on axiomatic justification.
+Note that while the core has an immediate intuitive explanation, some other solution concepts (like the kernel) are intuitively (apparently) less straightforward and the acceptability of these depend more strongly on axiomatic justification (e.g., Inarra et al., 2020).
 But much of such exercises have been under the restriction of ``non-levelnesss".
-Perhaps some axioms used in this paper may be fruitfully used to explore other solutions axiomatically on richer classes of games.
+Perhaps some axioms used in this paper may be fruitfully used to explore other such solutions axiomatically on richer classes of games (but, of course, at the moment this remark is entirely speculative).